Norton Logo

 Norton Motorcycles Logo 1913

-In 1913, the logo, which became legendary, was designed, consisting of elegant letters with a long rung t, which began at the edge of the N, and on the other side, wrapped around the whole word, descending in a curl over the edge of the last n.
+In 1913, the logo, which became legendary, was designed, consisting of elegant letters with a long-rung t that began at the edge of the N and, on the other side, wrapped around the whole word, descending in a curl over the edge of the last n.
 The emblem was called the curly N.

-The sign showed the elegance of the first models of motorcycles built based on bicycle frames and tires.
-Remotely reminiscent of the wheels, it hinted at the belt, due to which there was a movement.
+The sign showcased the elegance of the first motorcycles, built on bicycle frames and tires.
+Remotely reminiscent of the wheels, it hinted at the belt, which caused movement.

 The top line, as if hugging the rest of the letters.
 This design represented protection and care for all employees.
-The firm became a second home, where were born new inventions of James Norton, who was the so-called “Pa.
-His children took part in the work, and since 1913, his best friend Bob Shelley has been in charge of the financial side.
-And the emblem conveyed this spirit of family life that hung over the workshop.
+The firm became a second home, where new inventions of James Norton, who was the so-called “Pa.
+His children participated in the work, and since 1913, his best friend, Bob Shelley, has been in charge of the financial side.
+And the emblem conveyed the spirit of family life that pervaded the workshop.

 1921 – 1932